 Solutions Engineer vs. Solutions Architect Salary

-A Solutions Engineer and Solutions Architect are two different roles in the IT field, but they share many similarities.
+A Solutions Engineer and a Solutions Architect are two different roles in the IT field, but they share many similarities.
 Solutions Engineers and Solutions Architects are both responsible for creating solutions to solve customer business problems, but they do so in different ways.
 Solutions Engineers focus on the technical implementation of a solution, while Solutions Architects are more focused on the overall design and architecture.
 Both roles require a thorough knowledge of technology, but the salary for these positions can vary greatly.

 Solutions Engineers are usually responsible for implementing customer solutions and developing the designs created by Solutions Architects.
 They create the technical solutions needed to solve customer business problems and must be knowledgeable in various software, systems, and hardware.
 Solutions Engineers must have a deep understanding of the customer’s business objectives and environment and be able to apply the latest technologies to meet those needs.